Pirates of the Caribbean: On Stranger Tides: Casting

 Depp signed on to return as Captain Jack Sparrow in September 2008, saying that he would come back if the script was good.
-Almost a year later, Disney announced that Depp would be paid $55.5 million for his role, realizing that without him the franchise would be "dead and buried."
-Geoffrey Rush expressed interest in returning to his role as Barbossa, and Bruckheimer later confirmed his presence.
+Almost a year later, it was reported that Disney announced that Depp would be paid $55.5 million for his role, realizing that without him the franchise would be "dead and buried."
+Geoffrey Rush expressed interest in returning to his role as Hector Barbossa.
+Bruckheimer later confirmed the presence of Rush as Barbossa, and Kevin McNally as Joshamee Gibbs.
 Rush was positive on Barbossa having lost a leg, as he considered the disability made him "angrier, more forceful and resilient as a character", and had to work with the stunt team for an accurate portrayal of the limp and usage of crutch, particularly during sword fighting scenes.
 While the production team considered a prop pegleg to be put over Rush's leg, the tight schedule caused it to be replaced with a blue sock that was replaced digitally, with a knob on the shoe to give Rush a reference for his walk.
-Three other actors from the previous films returned, Kevin McNally as Joshamee Gibbs, Greg Ellis as Lt.
-Theodore Groves, and Damian O'Hare as Lt.
-Gilette.
-Keith Richards also had a cameo, reprising his role as Captain Teague from At World's End; he and Depp tried to persuade Mick Jagger to audition for the part of a pirate elder.
-Previous cast members Orlando Bloom (Will Turner) and Keira Knightley (Elizabeth Swann) stated that they would not reprise their roles, as they wanted to be involved in different films.
-They both thought the storyline involving their characters had gone as far as it could.
-On August 1, 2009, Bill Nighy expressed his desire to return as Davy Jones, who died in the previous film, citing a possibility to resurrect the character, but at the end, his inclusion was scrapped.
-On February 5, 2010, Mackenzie Crook also announced he would not be reprising his role of Ragetti, stating, "They haven't asked me.
+Three other actors from the previous films returned: Greg Ellis as Lt.
+Theodore Groves, Damian O'Hare as Lt.
+Gilette, and Keith Richards as Captain Teague.
+On reprising his cameo role from At World's End, Richards and Depp tried to persuade Mick Jagger to join Richards as a pirate elder.

+Previous cast members Orlando Bloom (Will Turner) and Keira Knightley (Elizabeth Swann) repeatedly stated that they would not reprise their roles, declining interest in returning to the Pirates series as they both thought the storyline involving their characters had gone as far as it could in At World's End.
+On August 1, 2009, Bill Nighy expressed his desire to return as Davy Jones, who died in the previous film At World's End, citing a possibility to resurrect the character.
+On February 5, 2010, Mackenzie Crook also stated he would not be reprising his role of Ragetti, stating, "They haven't asked me.
 But actually I don't mind that at all.
 I'm a fan of the first one especially and I think the trilogy we've made is great.
 I'd almost like them to leave it there."